If you have any questions about these financial terms or any other topic, Contact Us

-bond A debt investment in which an investor loans money to an entity (corporate or governmental) that borrows the funds for a defined period of time at a fixed interest rate.
-Bonds are used by companies, municipalities, states and U.S. and foreign governments to finance a variety of projects and activities.
+bond A debt investment in which an investor loans money to an entity (corporate or governmental) that borrows the funds for a defined period of time.
+This is at a fixed interest rate.
+Bonds are used by companies, municipalities, states and U.S. and foreign governments.
+They finance a variety of projects and activities.
 Bonds are commonly referred to as fixed-income securities and are one of the three main asset classes, along with stocks and cash equivalents.

 corporate bond A debt security issued by a corporation and sold to investors.
 The backing for the bond is usually the payment ability of the company, which is typically money to be earned from future operations.
 In some cases, the company’s physical assets may be used as collateral for bonds.
 Corporate bonds are considered higher risk than government bonds.
 As a result, interest rates are almost always higher, even for top-flight credit quality companies.

-emerging market A nation’s economy that is progressing toward becoming advanced, as shown by some liquidity in local debt and equity markets and the existence of some form of market exchange and regulatory body.
-Emerging markets generally do not have the level of market efficiency and strict standards in accounting and securities regulation to be on par with advanced economies (such as the United States, Europe and Japan), but emerging markets will typically have a physical financial infrastructure including banks, a stock exchange and a unified currency.
+emerging market A nation’s economy that is progressing toward becoming advanced.
+Typically shown by some liquidity in local debt and equity markets and the existence of some form of market exchange and regulatory body.
+Emerging markets generally do not have the level of market efficiency and strict standards in accounting and securities regulation to be on par with advanced economies (such as the United States, Europe and Japan).
+However, emerging markets will typically have a physical financial infrastructure including banks, a stock exchange and a unified currency.

 exchange-traded fund (ETF) A security that tracks an index, a commodity or a basket of assets like an index fund, but trades like a stock on an exchange.
 ETFs experience price changes throughout the day as they are bought and sold.

-high-yield bond A high paying bond with a lower credit rating than investment-grade corporate bonds, Treasury bonds and municipal bonds.
+high-yield bond A high paying bond with a lower credit rating than investment-grade corporate bonds.
+These include treasury bonds and municipal bonds.
 Because of the higher risk of default, these bonds pay a higher yield than investment grade bonds.
 Based on the two main credit rating agencies, high-yield bonds carry a rating below ‘BBB’ from S&P, and below ‘Baa’ from Moody’s.
 Bonds with ratings at or above these levels are considered investment grade.
-Credit ratings can be as low as ‘D’ (currently in default), and most bonds with ‘C’ ratings or lower carry a high risk of default; to compensate for this risk, yields will typically be very high.
+Credit ratings can be as low as ‘D’ (currently in default), and most bonds with ‘C’ ratings or lower carry a high risk of default.
+To compensate for this risk, yields will typically be very high.

 individual (or independent) 401(k) A 401(k) plan set up for an individual running a sole proprietorship or a small business with a spouse/immediate family member.
-Plan contribution limits for the individual are equal to a typical company-sponsored 401(k), but the sole proprietor can also make an employer contribution to an independent 401(k), thereby raising the total contribution allowed.
+Plan contribution limits for the individual are equal to a typical company-sponsored 401(k), In this case, however, the sole proprietor can also make an employer contribution to an independent 401(k), thereby raising the total contribution allowed.
 The independent 401(k) may also be called a “solo 401(k)” or an “indie K.”

 international bond Debt investments that are issued in a country by a non-domestic entity.
 International bonds are issued in countries outside of the United States, in their native country’s currency.
 They pay interest at specific intervals, and pay the principal amount back to the bond’s buyer at maturity.